Old English metre: Stress

-After we find the alliterative syllables in the two half-lines, we can assign stress according to their position and length of the syllables.
+Stress can be assigned to syllables according to their position and length.
 This stress, or arsis, is usually placed on a syllable containing a long vowel.
 The stressed syllables are ordered along the same basic hierarchy of the alliteration; it is very rare that a stressed syllable would be a preposition or pronoun.
-Words such as God, King, and proper nouns are very frequently stressed.
+Words such as God, King, and other proper nouns are very frequently stressed.

-After we apply stresses to the appropriate syllables, we must find the unstressed and secondary-stressed syllables.
 The unstressed, or thesis, syllables are usually short, and frequently on the words that are lower in the hierarchy.
 Secondary stresses occur in only a few types of lines, and are usually only on the second part of a compound word.

 Stress indicators are usually assigned thus: primary stress (/), secondary stress (\), and unstressed (x).
 This is the most common way to assign the rhythm and to determine the type-line, or foot.

 Sievers-type lines

-After applying the appropriate arsis or thesis to a line, we look at the rhythm that the markings make and assign a type-line, or foot, to the half-line.
-Eduard Sievers created type-lines based on the metrical patterns that he saw in Old English poetry, and named them in alphabetical order according to the most frequently used.
+After applying the appropriate arsis or thesis to a line, the rhythm that the markings make and assign a type-line, or foot, to the half-line should be established.
+Sievers created type-lines based on the metrical patterns that he saw in Old English poetry, and named them in alphabetical order according to the most frequently used.
 There are five basic line types, A,B,C,D, and E, and each have their own metrical pattern.
-Daniel Paul O'Donnell reproduces a very handy traditional mnemonic for helping remember the basic line-types:
+Daniel Paul O'Donnell reproduces a traditional mnemonic for helping remember the basic line-types: